Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Introduction

 \section{Introduction}

 In three-dimensional (3d) \(\mathcal{N}=4\) supersymmetric (SUSY) gauge theories, there exists an interesting duality \cite{Intriligator:1996ex, Hanany:1996ie, deBoer:1996mp} known as 3d mirror symmetry.
-In this duality, the moduli space of Higgs branch vacua is isomorphic to the moduli space of Coulomb branch vacua on the dual side.
+In this duality, the moduli space of Higgs vacua is isomorphic to the moduli space of Coulomb vacua of the dual theory.
 While the Higgs branch moduli space does not receive quantum corrections, the Coulomb branch moduli space receives both perturbative and non-perturbative corrections, making its analysis difficult.

-A decade ago, a characterization of the Coulomb branch chiral ring (the coordinate ring of the Coulomb branch moduli space), consisting of vector multiplet scalars, bare monopole operators, and dressed monopole operators, was proposed in mathematics \cite{Nakajima:2015txa, Braverman:2016wma} and in the context of physics \cite{Bullimore:2015lsa}.
+A decade ago, a characterization of the Coulomb branch chiral ring (the coordinate ring of the Coulomb branch moduli space), consisting of vector multiplet scalars, bare monopole operators, and dressed monopole operators, was proposed in the mathematical literature \cite{Nakajima:2015txa, Braverman:2016wma} and in the physics literature \cite{Bullimore:2015lsa}.
 In the following, we refer to the Coulomb branch chiral ring simply as the Coulomb branch.
-It is known that interesting algebras, such as truncated shifted Yangians \cite{Braverman:2016pwk} and the rational Cherednik algebra \cite{Kodera:2016faj}, appear in the deformation quantization of the Coulomb branch, referred to as the {\it quantized Coulomb branch}.
+It is known that interesting algebras, such as truncated shifted Yangians \cite{Braverman:2016pwk} and the rational Cherednik algebra \cite{Kodera:2016faj}, appear in the deformation quantization of the Coulomb branch, known as the {\it quantized Coulomb branch}.
 Here, the deformation quantization parameter corresponds to the \(\Omega\)-background parameter, and the product in the quantized Coulomb branch is identified with the operator product expansion in the presence of the \(\Omega\)-background \cite{Okuda:2019emk}; see also \cite{Assel:2019yzd}.